Agenda for sustainability in Nigerian real estate sector

 As with all businesses, knowledge is the key to making the right choices and ensuring that one’s decision results in the anticipated outcome – both in terms of investment value and in lifestyle benefits.
 Recognising the growing need for sustainable living in Nigeria, Bilaad Realty Limited undertakes continuous improvement and research in developing sustainable communities that nestle comfortably amidst serene landscapes, with green elements incorporated seamlessly into the designs to offer a holistic sustainable living experience.

-Bilaad Reality Limited is an Abuja-based company focused on delivering sustainable real estate solutions.
+Bilaad Realty Limited is an Abuja-based company focused on delivering sustainable real estate solutions.

 Buhari's government should approach housing, not as a brick-and-mortar problem, but as a system.